jsadler/PowerShell-Scripts/Functions/ReadMe.md

 ##Open-DiscTray
   >Remotely open or close disc tray.
 Great for fucking with Tyler.

+##Scan-Port
+  >Verifies if a port is opened or closed.
+Uses Test-NetConnection, can only be used on Wind2k12/Win 10 and above.
+  For lower versions of Windows use Test-Port.

 ##Test-Port
-  >Checks to see if a specified port is opened on a specified machine
+  >Verifies if a port is opened or closed via net.socket.